TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 Go back to Zoho Flow, and in the Flow Builder, create a custom function by going to Logic > + Custom Function.
 * Name the function
 * Leave return type as *void*
-* Set the Input Parameters as *id*, and choose *string* as the data type and hit create.
+* Set the Input Parameters as *id* with *string* as its data type and hit create.
-* Insert the script below into the function, save it, and link it to your Flow.
+* Insert the script below into the function, save it, and link to your Flow (this sends the data to the serverless function).
 ```javascript
 void ServerlessReformator(string id)
 {